Water Conservation Tools

 - Use a City Rain Barrel to collect rain water for use in gardens and planters.

-- Follow the Lawn Sprinkling Regulations.
+- Follow the Lawn Watering Restrictions.
 Healthy lawns only need 25 mm (1 inch) of water per week.

 Other Water Conservation Tips